Timings : Anytime

 Any nature lover will enjoy the quaint atmosphere and lush greenery that is in abundance at the Hirakud Dam.
-The dam stretches over a length of 4.8 kilometres and spans between the Burla and Hirakund hill.
-In addition to being a stunning natural beauty, the dam is also responsible for a 307.5-megawatt power generation and the irrigation of 3,90,000 acres of land area stretching across Sambalpur, Bargarh and Subarnapur district.
-Situated near the Hirakud Dam is a hill called Budharaja hill which the Budharaja temple at its peak.
-Dedicated to Lord Shiva, this shrine has breathtaking views of the dam from its summit.
-Another temple which is a must-visit in Hirakud is the Ghanteshwari Temple which served as a lighthouse for the incoming ships and the bells were used to warn the sailors.
+The dam stretches between the Burla and Hirakud Hills.
+In addition to showcasing stunning natural beauty, the dam irrigates 7,500,000 hectares of land and also generates hydroelectricity.
+Situated near the Hirakud Dam is a hill called Budharaja hill, which is well-known for the Budharaja Temple at its peak.
+Dedicated to Lord Shiva, this temple offers breathtaking views of the dam from.
+Another temple which is a must-visit in Hirakud is the Ghanteshwari Temple which served as a lighthouse for the incoming ships as the bells were used to warn the sailors.
 Visit this destination for a tranquil getaway in the lap of nature.

 Air: Raipur Airport is the closest airport to Hirakud.
 Taxis are available here to go to Hirakud.

 Rail: Sambalpur has two railway stations, Khetrajpur and the Sambalpur Railway Station.
 The Khetrajpur station is about 3 km from the city center and the second one is more closer and most trains stop here.

 Road: There are also two bus stands about 3 km from the city center, the main VSS Marg Bus stand and Private bus stand.
 The private stand has more regular buses plying to major towns in the area.

 ₹ 5,750 onwards